Deployed quantum key distribution network: further, longer and more users: Abstract

 \section{Abstract}

-{ Entanglement-based quantum links are the backbone of future quantum internet networks, enabling secure communication between distant cities.
-Realizing such networks requires addressing multiple practical challenges in long-distance quantum key distribution : time synchronisation, interferometer stabilisation and automation.
-Here, we report several advances.
-First, we maintained an operational QKD link continuously for 325\,hours over 50\,km between two remotes locations, demonstrating the feasibility of long-duration key generation.
-We further extended secure key distribution up to a 100\,km operational link connecting the University of Nice to a ground-based optical station, a setup compatible with future quantum satellite connections.
-Finally, by employing wavelength demultiplexing to separate photons of entangled pairs, we performed QKD across multiple ITU channels, achieving secure key exchange via the BBM92 protocol and time–energy observables.}
+{ Entanglement-based quantum links are intended to become the backbone of future quantum networks, enabling secure communication between distant cities.
+Implementing such networks requires addressing multiple practical challenges: time synchronization, interferometric system stabilization, dispersion, and loss management, as well as reliable automation.
+In this quest for practical QKD systems, we report the continuous exploitation of an operational link for more than 325\,hours over 50\,km between two remote locations, demonstrating the feasibility of long-duration key generation.
+We further extend secure key distribution up to a 100\,km operational link connecting several campuses of the University Côte d'Azur to an optical ground station, a setup compatible with future quantum satellite connections.
+Finally, by employing a dense wavelength-division demultiplexing strategy to separate paired photons, we enable QKD across multiple standard channels, achieving secure key exchange via the BBM92 protocol and time–energy observables in a multiple-user scenario.}